hallard/Arduino-Boards/1.0.0/bootloaders/ULPoptiboot/README.md

 - Exporting function to drive the WS2812(B) LED (or a strip) from Arduino Sketch
 - Exporting function to drive the DC Booster from Arduino Sketch
 - Exporting function to change clock speed from Arduino Sketch
-- During flash, RBG is blinking Red when writing and Green when reading
+- During flash, RGB led is blinking Red when writing and Green when reading
+- Able to report to user sketch what was done at boot (Brown Out, Watdchdog, Upload sketch, ...)

 This is an initial release, it could contain bugs, but works fine for now.
 Please let me know if you find issues.